Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 What are the advantages of the pay per applicant pricing model?

-Saves money while zeroing in on qualified candidates
+Save money while zeroing in on qualified candidates

-The pay per applicant pricing model allows recruiters and organizations to make the most out of their ads and get their money’s worth – as they only pay when qualified applicants are delivered to them.
+The pay per applicant model allows recruiters and organizations to make the most out of their ads and get their money’s worth – as they only pay when qualified applicants are delivered to them.

-Pricing is likely to fluctuate
+Price is likely to fluctuate

 Flexibility